8 Best Cordless Screwdrivers (Save Time and Energy)

 As a result, users are often disappointed with the screwdriver being too weak when they use them for a specific project.
 For those medium to heavy duty projects, they’d be better off simply using their trusty cordless drill with a screwdriver bit.
 For light jobs, that’s where a cordless screwdriver excels.

-While it’s totally fine using a normal screwdriver set, a cordless electric model will save you time and effort, especially when lots of screws are involved such as when assembling that Ikea bookcase.
-The following electric screwdrivers are great for general light use around the house and well worth their low cost.
+While it’s obviously fine using a normal screwdriver set, a cordless electric model will save you time and effort, especially when lots of screws are involved (like that Ikea bookcase).

 ProductPowerSpeedTool WeightLED?